 I’m Rooting for Whichever Team Supports These Honey Mustard Deviled Eggs

-Full disclosure: I hardly carry any excitement about the Super Bowl, even with San Francisco’s very own 49ers playing in the game this year.
+Full disclosure: I hardly carry any excitement about the Super Bowl.
 I never understood the anticipation to sit and watch commercials, and although the halftime show is entertaining, I don’t feel the need to see it live.
 (I eventually watch it a few hours later or keep up with all the highlight moments and costume changes over on Twitter.)
-If I do attend a Super Bowl soiree, it’s for the food—the crispy-crunchy wings, the big bowls of chunky guacamole and bags of Have’a Corn Chip (if you know, you know), and delightful finger foods like these Honey Mustard Deviled Eggs.
+If I do attend a Super Bowl soirée, it’s for the food—the crispy-crunchy wings, the big bowls of chunky guacamole and bags of Have’a Corn Chips (if you know, you know), and delightful finger foods like these Honey Mustard Deviled Eggs.
 To make, start with these Greek Yogurt Deviled Eggs, then take them in a sweet-tangy direction by substituting 2 tbsp. honey mustard, 2 tbsp. chopped fresh dill, and 1 tsp. lemon juice before garnishing with rosemary blossoms.
-They’re a nice departure from a meat-centric potluck (no disrespect to smash burgers and pigs in a blanket), and a fail-safe party trick appetizer that will last you far beyond Jennifer Lopez and Shakira’s epic football stadium dance-off.
+They’re a nice departure from a meat-centric potluck (no disrespect to smash burgers and pigs in a blanket), and a fail-safe party trick appetizer that will last you far beyond halftime pyrotechnics.

 - Tangy barbecue, fried with salt and pepper, honey sesame, and more chicken wing recipe ideas for Super Bowl party success.